Frost Death Knight PvP in Warlords of Draenor

 Basic Attack Macro -This makes sure that your auto attack starts against your new target even if you don’t have runes or Runic Power.
 It also clears the “Hey!
 You Have No Runes!!” error message from your screen.
-Replace Name with your ability, such as Obliterate.
+Replace Name with your ability, such as Obliterate or Frost Strike.

 The Burst Macro lines up a bunch of “More Power” cooldowns in one macro.
 Use it to line up kills or just before using your diseases. “use 14″ is your second trinket slot.
-If your “on use” trinket is in the first slot then use ’13. ‘use 10′ is youir glove slot, if you have Engineering and Synapse Springs on your gloves.
+If your “on use” trinket is in the first slot then use ’13.
 “Blood Fury is the Orc racial.
 If you’re in regular BGs or world PvP you can also put a potion into the macro, such as: /use Potion of Mogu Power.
 Casting Raise Dead with this macro means your Ghoul inherits your buffed Str.